torvalds/linux/Documentation/devicetree/usage-model.rst

 	};

 The bootargs property contains the kernel arguments, and the initrd-* properties define the address and size of an initrd blob.
-Note that initrd-end is the first address after the initrd image, so this doesn't match the usual semantic of struct resource.
-The chosen node may also optionally contain an arbitrary number of additional properties for platform-specific configuration data.
+Analte that initrd-end is the first address after the initrd image, so this doesn't match the usual semantic of struct resource.
+The chosen analde may also optionally contain an arbitrary number of additional properties for platform-specific configuration data.